 Does Siniat supply fasteners that comply with AS 5216?

 Yes, Siniat has its own range of AS 5216 compliant screw anchors.

 Siniat’s screw anchor range is designed for use with Siniat’s steel wall framing and ceiling frame systems and have been purpose made to provide a complete framing solution all from one manufacturer with full certification.

-The Siniat screw anchor range is an integral part of achieving the full Knauf system performance, as such it is essential for the Siniat Warranty and engineering certification.
+The Siniat screw anchor range is an integral part of achieving the full Siniat system performance, as such it is essential for the Siniat Warranty and engineering certification.

 Siniat’s engineers will incorporate our screw anchor range in every project design we deliver, and a compliance certificate will be issued by Siniat.
 You can therefore rest assured that the screw anchors specified in the Siniat design document is fit for purpose for each project.

 Contact us today by filling out the form below if you are interested in a presentation on the new screw anchor range, or to arrange for a site visit by one of Siniat’s engineers to discuss your fastening requirements.

 - FAQ, Australian Engineered Fasteners and Anchors Council